fantastizeey1/lendsqr-fe-test/README.md

 ### 4. **Mock Data Strategy**

-**Decision:** Client-side generation with localStorage persistence **Rationale:**
+**Decision:** Hosted API on Netlify for mock data **Rationale:**

-- No external API dependencies
+- No dependency on third-party APIs
 - Meets assessment requirement for 500+ records
-- Consistent data across sessions
+- Consistent and reliable data source
-- Easy to modify and extend

 ## 🎯 Assessment Criteria Met